youwillsee1990-bot/social-listening-toolbox/README.md

 ### 5. Future Features (Planned)

 *   **:rocket: SEO Recommendations Engine:** An advanced module that provides actionable SEO advice for your own channel based on the analysis of a target channel.

-*   **:art: Thumbnail Style Analysis:** A multi-modal analysis feature to understand the visual strategy of thumbnails.
-    *   **Style Summary:** For a given channel, analyze the composition, use of text, color schemes, and emotional expression in its thumbnails.
-    *   **Style Evolution:** When running trend analysis, compare old and new thumbnails to report on how a channel's visual branding has evolved over time.